DarrelASandbox/jobify/README.md

 });
 ```

+- Axios : There will be a security issue if sending bearer token using globally. e.g If you make API call to third party, the header will contain the bearer token.

+&nbsp;

 ### Notes taken from Persist User In Local Storage comment section:

 > hello John im a little bit curious why you didnt check if the token value exists first before setting the token value to token.example